majikthys/bot_team/readme.md

 >>>  1. return text (rendered to user)
 >>>  2. return nil (no response to user)
 >>>  3. return a jsonable object non-text, which would be added as a ```tools/function``` message to Chat Completion Request and then current agent would be called again.  **<-- This is missing from our implementation.**

+> TODO: Example module.rb and passing into Team Runner

 ### example: